Skip to content

 Grants

-We are delighted to announce that the Coronation Food Project has awarded more than £700,000 to 33 organisations working to reduce food waste and food insecurity across the UK.
+To date, the Coronation Food Project has awarded more than £900,000 to 33 organisations working to reduce food waste and food insecurity across the UK.

 We recognise there are many amazing organisations working hard to reduce food waste and food insecurity across the UK.
-The Coronation Food Project grants programme will provide funding opportunities to eligible organisations, as part of our efforts to drive innovation, collaboration and expansion in support of the Project’s overall aims.
+The Coronation Food Project grants programme provides funding opportunities to eligible organisations, as part of our efforts to drive innovation, collaboration and expansion in support of the Project’s overall aims.

 Applications to the grants programme must demonstrate how the funding would be used to address one or more of the following: